 Associations may have tax issues that arise with respect to taxes claimed to be on common area owned by an association, personal property owned by an association, such as office furniture and equipment, and income taxes.
 In most cases, but not necessarily all, the common areas of most CIDs are exempt from being taxed separately to an association, because it is usually already being taxed as part of the taxes paid by the individual owners.
 See Revenue and Taxation Code sections 2188.3–2188.7.

 Refers to a fee imposed as a condition of changing occupancy of a separate interest.
-The amount an association may charge in this regard is limited to the association’s actual costs to change its recorded in connection with a transfer of title or other interest.
+The amount an association may charge in this regard is limited to the association’s actual costs to change its records in connection with a transfer of title or other interest.
 See Civ.
 Code §4575.
 Note, however, that the association may pass through a transfer fee charged to it by its management company without violating 4575.
 See Berryman v.
 Merit Property Management, Inc. (2007) 152 Cal.
 App.
 4th 1544.

 Refers to the right of the board to conduct open board meetings by means of teleconferencing, subject to specified provisions to allow homeowners to hear the board’s deliberations.
 (Civ.
 Code § 4925(a))